Nestled at the foot of the gorgeous Rockies, Calgary has no shortage of things to do. Here are just six to add to your itinerary

 Go rafting down the river

-Adventure seekers be warned: this type of rafting isn’t hugely adrenaline-packed.
+Adventure seekers are warned: this type of rafting isn’t hugely adrenaline-packed.
 Lazy Day Raft Rentals, as the name suggests, will sort you out for a fun few hours of rafting down Calgary’s pretty Bow River.
 It’s a self-guided tour and you can choose to go rafting – or floating, rather – for two or four hours.
 Relaxing, scenic and a wonderful way to see the city from the water.

 Get your fix of history